Mike Curb: Elvis House

-Awards and honors
+Philanthropy and honors

 In Nashville, Curb has become a civic leader and benefactor of Belmont University, where his donation toward the construction of a new arena resulted in it being named the Curb Event Center.
-The university runs the Mike Curb College of Entertainment and Music Business.
+The university includes the Mike Curb College of Entertainment and Music Business.
 Curb endowed the Curb Center and the Curb Creative Campus program at Vanderbilt University and the Mike Curb Institute of Music at Rhodes College in Memphis.
+In 2024, he made the largest ever donation to Belmont, contributing $58 million to expand the Curb College's presence on Music Row.

 In 2001, Curb was inducted into the Junior Achievement U.S. Business Hall of Fame.
 Curb was inducted into the Georgia Music Hall of Fame in 2003 and the North Carolina Music Hall of Fame in 2009.

 In August 2006, Curb pledged $10 million to California State University, Northridge (CSUN) (in Los Angeles) to endow his alma mater's arts college and provide a lead gift for the university's regional performing arts center.
 Of the $10 million gift, $5 million supported CSUN's College of Arts, Media, and Communication, one of the university's largest colleges that offers degree and certificate programs for more than 4,400 students.
 Of the gift, $4 million went into a general endowment for the college, and $1 million endowed a faculty chair specializing in music industry studies.
 As a result, the college was named in his honor.
-Studies with in the Mike Curb College of Arts, Media, and Communication include Media, Arts, Music, Business, Journalism, and Communication Studies.
+Studies within the Mike Curb College of Arts, Media, and Communication include Media, Arts, Music, Business, Journalism, and Communication Studies.

 On June 29, 2007, Curb was honored with the 2,341st star on the Hollywood Walk of Fame.

 CSU Channel Islands dedicated the Mike Curb Studio in Napa Hall at the Camarillo, California campus on October 21, 2010.
 The studio is a post-production and film and video production facility.

 In 2014, Curb was inducted into the Musicians Hall of Fame and Museum in Nashville, Tennessee and in 2016, he was inducted into the Tennessee Sports Hall of Fame.
 He was awarded Ray Fox Memorial Award of Living Legends of Auto Racing in Daytona in 2017.
 In 2018, Racers Reunion featured him in Men Who Changed Racing with Harry Miller and Sam Nunis.
 Curb was inducted to North Carolina Music Hall of Fame in the same year for his "contributions and support of the Hall of Fame".
-In 2019, Curb received Junior Achievement National Centennial Leadership Award from Junior Achievement.
+In 2019, Curb received the National Centennial Leadership Award from Junior Achievement.